 General

-Saffron Finch: Native to South America and while called a finch it is actually in the tanager family.
-Upperparts are yellow-green, underparts are yellow.
-Crown is orange.
+Saffron Finch: Native to South America; while called a finch, it is actually in the tanager family.
+A medium-sized and well-proportioned finch with yellow-green upperparts and yellow underparts; crown is orange.
 Wing and tail feathers are black edged in yellow.
 Bill is gray on upper mandible and ivory on lower mandible.
-The female is more dull in color has paler underparts.
+The female is duller in color has paler underparts, less orange on the crown, and much less yellow on the central abdomen.
 Some females resemble juveniles, olive-brown with heavy dark streaks.

 Range and Habitat